awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateNotebookInstance.md

 Pattern: `^arn:aws[a-z\-]*:iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+$`
 Required: Yes

+ ** [RootAccess](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-RootAccess"></a>
+Whether root access is enabled or disabled for users of the notebook instance\.
+The default value is `Enabled`\.
+Lifecycle configurations need root access to be able to set up a notebook instance\.
+Because of this, lifecycle configurations associated with a notebook instance always run with root access even if you disable root access for users\.
+Type: String
+Valid Values:` Enabled | Disabled`
+Required: No

  ** [SecurityGroupIds](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-SecurityGroupIds"></a>
 The VPC security group IDs, in the form sg\-xxxxxxxx\.
 The security groups must be for the same VPC as specified in the subnet\.
 Type: Array of strings
 Array Members: Maximum number of 5 items\.
 Length Constraints: Maximum length of 32\.
+Pattern: `[-0-9a-zA-Z]+`
 Required: No

  ** [SubnetId](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-SubnetId"></a>
 The ID of the subnet in a VPC to which you would like to have a connectivity from your ML compute instance\.
 Type: String
 Length Constraints: Maximum length of 32\.
+Pattern: `[-0-9a-zA-Z]+`
 Required: No

  ** [Tags](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-Tags"></a>